Causes of Depression in Women

 Chronic diseases like thyroid problems, cancer, or other serious medical conditions.

 Major causes of depression in women

 Apart from the factors mentioned earlier, some life experiences like pregnancy can also lead the female towards depression.
-So, major causes of depression may include
+So, major causes of depression that may require mental health services can include

 Perinatal depression occurs when a woman gets pregnant or right after a baby’s birth (also called postpartum depression).